Namibia: Economic and Political Overview

 After years of robust growth, the Namibian economy entered into recession in 2019 and 2020, impacted by the dissipation of temporary stimuli, a drop in raw material prices, a severe drought, and then the COVID-19 pandemic.
 The economy returned to growth in 2021 (3.5%) and 2022 (4.6%), supported by robust diamond, gold, and uranium production, and a gradual recovery in tourism and manufacturing.
-Economic activity surpassed the pre-pandemic level in 2023, when growth was estimated at 3.2%, driven by mining and recovering tourism.
-The IMF projects growth to remain in the 2.5–3% range over the medium term, excluding offshore oil and gas exploration activities.
+Namibia’s economic growth slowed to an estimated 3.7% in 2024, down from 4.4% in 2023, mainly due to reduced mining activity and severe drought.
+According to the World Bank, growth is projected to rise to 3.9% in 2025 and average 4% over the medium term.
+The non-mineral economy is expected to strengthen, particularly in pandemic-affected sectors like tourism, while household consumption is set to remain resilient.

 Source: IMF – World Economic Outlook Database, October 2021

-The secondary sector contributes 29.7% of the GDP and employs about 17% of the active population.
+The secondary sector contributes 30% of the GDP and employs about 16.3% of the active population.
 It is characterized by the predominance of the mining industry thanks to the country's rich subsoil.
 Major mining products include diamonds, uranium, lead, copper, and arsenic.
 Diamonds account for almost 70% of all mining exports.
-While Namibian diamond production is less significant than neighboring countries (Botswana, South Africa, and Zimbabwe), the country is among the world's first in value per unit.
+While Namibian diamond production is less significant than neighbouring countries (Botswana, South Africa, and Zimbabwe), the country is among the world's first in value per unit.
 Namibia also has the largest marine mine in the world.
 Offshore diamond production is increasing (it provides 75% of total production according to Coface), while onshore extraction is decreasing due to the exhaustion of terrestrial deposits.
-Additionally, Namibia is the third-largest producer of uranium in the world and is home to two mines capable of producing 10% of the world's output.
-Husab's uranium mine is the third-largest surface uranium mine in the world.
+Additionally, Namibia is the third-largest producer of uranium in the world and is home to two mines capable of producing 10% of the world's output (Husab's uranium mine is the third-largest surface uranium mine in the world).
 Food processing (beef and fish) is the largest non-mining component of the secondary sector.
 According to the World Bank, manufacturing accounts for around 11% of GDP.
-Namibia's diamond mining industry faced reduced growth in 2023 due to declining international prices, with growth rates projected at 5.5% and 9.7% for 2023 and 2024, respectively, down from 45.1% in 2022.
-The uranium mining sector was estimated to expand by 14.8% in 2023 before moderating to 3% growth in 2024 (Bank of Namibia).
+In 2024, Namibia produced 2.234 million carats of rough diamonds, marking a 4% decline from the 2.327 million carats recorded in 2023 (De Beers).

-Services account for 54.2% of GDP and employ 62% of the working population.
+Services account for 53.4% of GDP and employ 62.2% of the working population.
 The main sub-sectors within services include tourism, financial services, retail and wholesale trade, transport and communication, and public administration.
 Namibia's diverse landscapes and extensive wildlife offer significant tourism assets and as such, tourism is a major source of income, its direct contribution to GDP being around 10%.
-The banking sector in Namibia comprises nine authorized banking institutions, including seven commercial banking institutions, a branch of a foreign bank, and a representative office (Bank of Namibia).
+Following a slowdown due to the COVID-19 crisis, in 2024, the number of tourists returned to its pre-pandemic level, as per the Hospitality Association of Namibia.
+The banking sector comprises nine authorized banking institutions, including seven commercial banking institutions, a branch of a foreign bank, and a representative office (Bank of Namibia).

 Source: World Bank, Latest Available Data.
 Because of rounding, the sum of the percentages may be smaller/greater than 100%.